ordina-jworks/ordina-jworks.github.io/_posts/2017-06-29-Openshift-an-introduction.md

 The developer can push code to be built and run on OpenShift through their software version control solution or OpenShift can be integrated with a developer's own automated build and continuous integration/continuous deployment system.
 Here is were S2I can get useful.

 * __Deploy:__
-OpenShift then orchestrates where application containers will run and manages the application to ensure it's available for end users.
+OpenShift orchestrates where application containers will run and manages the application to ensure it's available for end users.

 * __Manage:__
 With your app running in the cloud you can monitor, debug, and tune on the fly.